grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

   where the `schema` is chosen as above.

-## Limiting the number of buckets
+## Limit the number of buckets

 The server scraping or receiving native histograms over remote write may limit the number of native histogram buckets it accepts.
 The server may reject or downscale (reduce resolution and merge adjacent buckets).
 Even if that wasn't the case, storing and emitting potentially unlimited number of buckets isn't practical.

 The instrumentation libraries of Prometheus have automation to keep the number of buckets down, provided that the maximum bucket number option is used, such as `NativeHistogramMaxBucketNumber` in Go.

-Once the set maximum is exceeded, the following strategy is enacted:
+After the set maximum is exceeded, the following strategy is enacted:

 1. First, if the last reset (or the creation) of the histogram is at least the minimum reset duration ago, then the whole histogram is reset to its initial state (including classic buckets).
 This only works if the minimum reset duration was set (`NativeHistogramMinResetDuration` in Go).

 1. If less time has passed, or if the minimum reset duration is zero, no reset is performed.
 Instead, the zero threshold is increased sufficiently to reduce the number of buckets to or below the maximum bucket number, but not to more than the maximum zero threshold (`NativeHistogramMaxZeroThreshold` in Go).
 Thus, if the threshold is at or above the maximum threshold already nothing happens at this step.

-1. After that, if the number of buckets still exceeds maximum bucket number, the resolution of the histogram is reduced by doubling the width of all the buckets (up to a growth factor between one bucket to the next of 2^(2^4) = 65536, see above in [Bucket boundary calculation](#bucket-boundary-calculation)).
+1. After that, if the number of buckets still exceeds maximum bucket number, the resolution of the histogram is reduced by doubling the width of all the buckets (up to a growth factor between one bucket to the next of 2^(2^4) = 65536, refer to [Bucket boundary calculation](#bucket-boundary-calculation)).

 1. Any increased zero threshold or reduced resolution is reset back to their original values once the minimum reset duration has passed (since the last reset or the creation of the histogram).